 This course takes place in the classroom, please follow this link to find out what we are doing to keep you safe: Staying COVID-19 secure at City Lit

 This course has now started

 Investigation, exploration and discovery in textiles: What students liked most about this course run in 2015/16: "Tutor was inspiring and very helpful with feedback.
 Equipment and materials were great and plentiful, group atmosphere was great."

-This term you will be learning about mixed media approaches to surface design with textiles.
+In this course you will be learning about mixed media approaches to surface design with textiles.
 It is a very practical course.
 You will be working creatively with a variety of media, techniques and processes to develop ideas and samples that explore the potential of mixed media textiles using an initial theme as your starting point.